Yoga Therapy is a child/young person led, responsive way of working that is not about 'fixing' that person…

 It’s about helping them to find techniques and practices that allow them to be who they really are, away from the labels that may have been put on them by others or that they may have put on themselves.

 Through the combination of psychology and yoga philosophy, young people can begin to understand and normalise emotions such as fear, anger, grief, frustration or anxiety and find a place of self acceptance.
-Sessions can also be used to support those with anxiety, dyslexia, learning disabilities, ASC, ADHD/ADD, attachment disorder, trauma, eating struggles, cancer and chronic pain.
+Sessions can also be used to support those with anxiety, learning disabilities, SEN (special educational needs), attachment disorder, trauma, eating struggles, cancer, chronic pain and bereavement.

 Using postures, body awareness, breath work, mindfulness, story telling, sound, meditation, drawing, play, yoga nidra or relaxation, the work begins to regulate the nervous system and allows the child to explore the difference between thoughts, feelings and facts.
 The therapy is looking to support children in bringing their emotional and physical bodies into balance so that there is more opportunity to restore health and well being.
 If a child has a safe space to find calm and peace within themselves they will have the potential and possibility for change.